La-Lojban/lojban.pw/pages/books/learn-lojban.md

 Now you, not the dog, come towards me.

-At the end of the sentence **vau** is never needed as it's already the right border.
+At the end of the sentence **kei** is never needed as it's already the right border.

-One more example with a tense particle:
+One more example with a time-related particle:

 > **mi pu citka le plise ba le nu mi dansu**
 > _I ate the apples after I danced._

 <!-- -->

-> **mi pu citka ba le nu mi dansu vau le plise**
+> **mi pu citka ba le nu mi dansu kei le plise**
 > _I ate (after I danced) the apples._

 Thus we can move **ba le nu mi dansu** around the sentence provided that it's still put after **pu**.